qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/reproject_transform.rst

 the data itself is in another CRS, QGIS can project it as if it were in a CRS of your choice.

-You can change the projection CRS of the project by clicking on |crs| button in the bottom right corner of QGIS.
+You can change the projection CRS of the project by clicking on |projectionEnabled|
+button in the bottom right corner of QGIS.

 * In the dialog that appears, type the word ``global`` into the :guilabel:`Filter` field.
 One CRS (:guilabel:`NSIDC EASE-Grid Global`) should appear in the list